-(in thousands of Canadian dollars) September 30, 2017 September 30, 2016 • December 31, 2016 Working capital \$ 94,023 \$ 112,958 \$ 118,043 Shareholders' equity \$ 158,027 \$ 165,834 \$ 163,566 million, which were the primary drivers resulting in a decline of working capital of \$24.0 million in the first nine months of the year.
+(in thousands of Canadian dollars) 2017 2016

+Working capital \$ 90,660 \$ 118,043

+Shareholders' equity \$ 158,621 \$ 163,566

-Cash flows from operations before changes in non-cash working capital of \$16.9 million was insufficient to offset dividend payments of \$13.7 million, investment in associates of \$10.5 million and income taxes paid of \$19.3
+Cash flows from operations before changes in non-cash working capital of \$29.6 million was insufficient to offset dividend payments of \$17.9 million, investment in associates of \$12.1 million and income taxes paid of \$20.9 million, which were the primary drivers resulting in a decline of working capital of \$27.4 million in 2017.

-The decrease in the amount of the Company's shareholders' equity since December 31, 2016 is mainly a result of the \$12.4 million dividends declared exceeding the net income of \$6.9 million generated in the first nine months of 2017.
+The \$4.9 million decrease in the amount of the Company's shareholders' equity since December 31, 2016 is essentially a result of the \$16.6 million dividends declared in the year exceeding the net income of \$11.6 million generated in 2017.

 The Company has adequate amounts of both working capital and equity to operate the business.
-The Company expects resource prices to remain low through 2017 and recognizes that the construction industry generally lags the recovery of the underlying resource prices.
+The Company expects resource prices to remain stable and recognizes that the construction industry generally lags the recovery of the underlying resource prices.
 These market conditions and the subsequent reduction of the industrial work program combined with the anticipated increase in PPP project activity, which requires a healthy balance sheet, led to a decision in November 2016 by the Company and its Board of Directors to reduce the amount of dividends paid commencing January 2017.
-The reduction in the amount of the monthly dividend will help the Company maintain adequate equity and working capital to support execution of the Company's diversification strategy that otherwise would not have been attainable if the previous dividend rate was maintained.
+The reduction in the amount of the monthly dividend has helped the Company maintain adequate equity and working capital to support execution of the Company's diversification strategy that otherwise would not have been attainable if the dividend rate prior to November 2016 was maintained.